IamNeu/IamNeu/README.md

 # 👋 Hi, I'm Neeru!

-I'm a full-time mom of twins and an aspiring full-stack web developer.
+I'm a full-time mom of twins and an aspiring Full-Stack Web Developer, currently focused on Frontend Development with React.
-After taking a career break to raise my children, I made a bold decision to return in tech.
+After taking a career break to raise my children, I made a bold decision to return to tech.

 I'm currently learning the **MERN stack** (MongoDB, Express, React, Node.js) through self-study, projects, and endless cups of coffee ☕.